stevebuik/GraphVizForce/README.md

 4. Click *Generate* again to see your changes in the Graphviz code field
 5. Use the *Save* button to save your diagram.
 This allows you to update it later without starting from scratch.
 6. Maybe use the *Save As* button in the *Choose/Create Diagram* tab to clone a new Diagram from the default.
+7. Install [Graphviz](http://graphviz.org) on your computer
-7. If you want a pdf or png copy of the diagram, you can download the diagram using the "Download Graphviz File" button.
+8. If you want a pdf or png copy of the diagram, you can download the diagram using the "Download Graphviz File" button.
 Open the downloaded .gv file using Graphviz on your computer and export to the format that you need.

 ###Templates